skai-x/elastic-training/README.md

 ### Elastic training with HorizontalPodAutoscaler

 Training with HorizontalPodAutoscaler is also supported.
+In this section, we present an example with Kubeflow PyTorchJob.

 #### Prepare training script